 Label: Stony Plain Recording Co.

 If you're the kind of guy or gal who always keeps a deck handy, you'll have no trouble relating to this Canadian country classic.
-In this catchy four-minute number, Lund runs down all the work and life commitments he wants to ditch simply so he can give in to his card obsession.
-At the end of the day, Lund would rather play blackjack, Omaha, Chinese rummy, draw poker, split hi-lo, Texas hold'em, let it ride and dozens of other games than write songs, book a show, play hockey, or spend time with his hot groupies.
+This catchy four-minute number is a popular favorite when it comes to songs about poker, as Lund runs down all the work and life commitments he wants to ditch simply so he can give in to his card obsession.
+At the end of the day, Lund would rather play blackjack, Omaha, Chinese rummy, draw poker, split hi-lo, Texas Hold'em, let it ride, and dozens of other games than write songs, book a show, play hockey, or spend time with his hot groupies.

 Label: Warner Brothers